AntondeGroot/Flashbook/README.md

 ### TODO
 - Use SQLite for data, currently everything is stored as .tex, .txt, .json files in %localappdata%.
 Although, now it is easy to alter questions by opening .tex files in Wordpad or TeXnicCenter.
-- Add option to synchronize two devices : for example my laptop and desktop.
+- Add option to convert pdf to jpg files.
+This will speed up the syncing of books between devices.

 # The program explained